Incomplete lineage sorting: Implications

 Incomplete lineage sorting has important implications for phylogenetic research.
 There is a chance that when creating a phylogenetic tree it may not resemble actual relationships because of this incomplete lineage sorting.
 However, gene flow between lineages by hybridization or horizontal gene transfer may produce the same conflicting phylogenetic tree.
-Distinguishing these different processes may seem difficult, but much research and different statistical approaches are (being) developed to gain greater insight in these evolutionary dynamics.
+Distinguishing these different processes may seem difficult, but much research and different statistical approaches are being developed to gain greater insight in these evolutionary dynamics.
 One of the resolutions to reduce the implications of incomplete lineage sorting is to use multiple genes for creating species or population phylogenies.
 The more genes used, the more reliable the phylogeny becomes.

 In diploid organisms

-Incomplete lineage sorting commonly happens with sexual reproduction because the species cannot be traced back to a single person or breeding pair.
-When organism tribe populations are large (i.e. thousands) each gene has some diversity and the gene tree consists of other pre-existing lineages.
-If the population is bigger these ancestral lineages are going to persist longer.
-When you get large ancestral populations together with closely timed speciation events these different pieces of DNA retain conflicting affiliations.
-This makes it hard to determine a common ancestor or points of branching.
+Incomplete lineage sorting commonly happens with sexual reproduction because the species cannot be traced back to a single individual or breeding pair.
+When organism tribe populations are large (i.e. thousands) each gene has some variation and the gene tree consists of other pre-existing lineages.
+In larger populations, ancestral lineages will persist for greater lengths of time.
+When very large ancestral populations are couples with closely-timed speciation events, these pieces of DNA with ancient distinct lineages retain conflicting affiliations, making it difficult to determine a common ancestor or points of branching.